go-rel/rel/README.md

 ## Transaction

 Transactions in grimoire are run inside a transaction function that returns an error.
-Commit and Rollback is handled automatically by grimoire, transaction will rollback when the function returns an error or throw a panic. if panic is not caused by grimoire's error or it's an grimoire's `UnexpectedError()`, the function will repanic after recovered.
+Commit and Rollback are handled automatically by grimoire, transaction will rollback when the function returns an error or throws a panic. if panic is not caused by grimoire's error or it's an grimoire's `UnexpectedError()`, the function will repanic after recover.
 If no error returned or function did not panic, then the transaction will be commited.

 ```golang